AndrewMurtagh/BotmarkV1/README.md

 `git clone https://github.com/AndrewMurtagh/BotmarkV1.git`

-2. Check what dependencies are already installed on your system and install the remaining ones with the following script.
+2. Check what dependencies are already installed on your system and install the remaining ones with the following script, this will install a lot of libraries so please check first.

 ```
 cd scripts/